Platform

 Process Topology

-Each Uvicorn worker in chat-proc is an independent queue consumer with its own Redis pool, Postgres pool, bundle registry, inflight reaper, and cleanup loop.
+Each Uvicorn worker in chat-proc is an independent queue consumer with its own Redis pool, Postgres pool, app registry, inflight reaper, and cleanup loop.
 All workers across all replicas compete for the same Redis task queues.
 There is no sticky worker-to-conversation affinity — any worker can claim any task, and conversation ownership is per-turn, not per-instance.